 The airport also has a growing commercial and leisure passenger service.
 A range of ground handling equipment and cargo storage facilities are available at the airport including a fully racked 5,575 square metre warehouse, cold store, customs bonded compound and trailer park.

-The airport has plans to extend the runway by 300 metres, which will allow more modern and quieter aircraft to carry business and leisure passengers to destinations all over Europe and parts of North Africa.
-The newer, quieter aircraft, which are also more fuel-efficient, will open up new travel and airfreight opportunities for Essex businesses in the future.
+The airport extended the runway by 300 metres, which allowed more modern and quieter aircraft to carry business and leisure passengers to destinations all over Europe and parts of North Africa.

-If the extension is approved, the airport will have the capacity for 2 million passengers a year by 2020, (48,000 annually now) and 400,000 business trips per year carrying business passengers to destinations all over Europe.
+The airport will have the capacity for 5 million passengers a year by 2022 and 400,000 business trips per year carrying business passengers to destinations all over Europe.